Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: nonrelativistic case

-The linear in electric field shift of the levels is absent because of the choice of symmetric limits of integration in Eq.~(\ref{DOS-2DEG-Gamma=0}).
+The characteristic cases of DOS (\ref{DOS-2DEG-Gamma=0}) in crossed fields are presented in Figs.~\ref{fig:1} and \ref{fig:2} for the scattering rate $\Gamma =0.001 E_M^{\mathrm{NR}}$ and $\Gamma=0.05 E_M^{\mathrm{NR}}$, respectively.
+The linear shift of the levels due to the electric field is absent because symmetric integration limits were chosen in Eq.~(\ref{DOS-2DEG-Gamma=0}).
 The quadratic shift in the electric field by $\Delta$ present in $\epsilon_n$ [see Eq.~(\ref{spectrum-crossed-Schrodinger-x0})] is also omitted as in \cite{Zawadzki1999APP}.

-It can be seen that the presence of electric field destroys the sharp ($\delta$-like in the absence of scattering) peaks in the DOS.
+It can be seen that the presence of an electric field destroys the sharp ($\delta$-like in the absence of scattering) peaks in the DOS.
 This occurs due to the $k_y$ dependence of the energies in Eq.~(\ref{spectrum-crossed-Schrodinger}).
 The parameter that controls the behavior of the DOS is the ratio of electric to magnetic energy, $\gamma = U/E_M^{\mathrm{NR}} = e E L_x/(\hbar \omega_c)$.
 Accordingly, the regimes $\gamma < 1$ and $\gamma > 1$ are referred to as the magnetic and electric regimes, respectively \cite{Kubisa1997PRB, Zawadzki1999APP}.
 For $\gamma \ll 1$, the peaks in the DOS are well-defined, although their width is not related to the scattering rate $\Gamma$.
 For $\gamma \sim 1$, the peaks become lower and close to overlapping, and for $\gamma > 1$, contributions from different subbands associated with the different Landau levels overlap significantly.